ProgrammerDan/arionum-java/arionum-miner/WINDOWS_COMPILE_GUIDE.md

 6. Start up a command prompt
 7. Navigate towards the aronium-miner directory (the one with the POM.xml file)
 8. Execute “mvn clean package” (do not used quotes)
-9. **Run the run.bat file.** Follow on screen prompts to configure your miner.
+9. Run "pick-argon.bat" and follow the prompts to choose a pre-built argon2i library.
-10. **Rename the aronium-java folder** to arionum-miner to avoid conflicts with GitHub Desktop if you want to catch the latest release.
+10. **Run the run.bat file.** Follow on screen prompts to configure your miner.
-11. Start up the bat file you just created.
+11. **Rename the aronium-java folder** to arionum-miner to avoid conflicts with GitHub Desktop if you want to catch the latest release.

 Need help?
 Contact Rezegen or ProgrammerDan for more help!